dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 - GINe (Graph Isomorphism Network with edge features)
 - PNA (Principal Neighbourhood Aggregation)
 - RGCN (Relational Graph Convolutional Network)

+The selection has been explicitly designed to incorporate the evolution of GNN Paradigms over Time.

 ### GATe (Graph Attention Network with edge features)